FieldRobotEvent/Virtual_Field_Robot_Event_21/competition_environment/README.md

 For task 3 and 4 you need to spawn your own robot model in addition to communicating with it.

+For the event we expect you to deliver a docker container for each task.
+During the event we will start the a_container with the simulation world in paused mode and we will start the b_container_<task> that you provided for that specific task.
+We assume that your b_container automatically starts all your robot code.
+After startup, we will press the play button in the gazebo GUI, to start the simulation.
+We then expect the robot to start driving.
+So you must build your b_container in such a manner that the robot starts to drive when the simulation is started.

 # Folder Structure
 * a_container : Contains the Dockerfile used for generating the A container.
 This is for your reference, and is effectively read-only.
 * a_container : Contains the Dockerfile used for generating the example B container.
 Please read this and use this for generation of your container image.